konflux-ci/image-controller/README.md

   state: ready
 ```
 where:
-  - `push-robot-account` is the name of quay robot account in the configured quay organization with write premissions to the repository.
+  - `push-robot-account` is the name of quay robot account in the configured quay organization with write permissions to the repository.
   - `push-remote-secret` is an instance of `RemoteSecret` that manages the `Secret` specified in `push-secret`.
   - `push-secret` is a `Secret` of dockerconfigjson type that contains image repository push robot account token with write permissions.